 The more things change, the more they stay the same.
 This phrase is often used to describe how trends will fade from the public’s interest only to return decades later.
 This is exactly the situation with vinyl records as a new generation has discovered something their parents and grandparents already knew: vinyl records have a unique, rich quality of sound.

-As such, the new generation has begun purchasing a portable record player and spearheading a revival of the industry.
+As such, the new generation has begun purchasing a best portable record player and spearheading a revival of the industry.
 However, this new generation of consumers is not willing to sacrifice the technological progressions made especially when it applies to our fast-paced society.
 That is why manufacturers seek to bridge the gap with the best portable record player.

 - Best Portable Record Player 2019